Skip to Main Content

 If Tennessee Tech terminates the graduate assistantship or the Graduate Assistant resigns, forfeits, or withdraws from Tennessee Tech during a semester:

-• The Graduate Assistant will be responsible for paying his/her academic tuition fees on a pro rata basis for the remainder of the term.
+• The Graduate Assistant may be responsible for paying his/her academic tuition fees on a pro rata basis for the remainder of the term.

 • The Graduate Assistant's financial responsibility will be based on the number of days left in the semester at the time the assistantship ends and reclassification of residency in accordance with TTU Policy 253 (Residency Classification).